DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 - The is what is called SPLIT-MAC ARCHITECTURE

 - LIGHTWEIGHT APs handle **“real-time”** operations like:
-    - TRANSMITTING / RECEIVING RF TRAFFIC
+    - TRANSMITTING / RECEIVING RF traffic
-    - ENCRYPTION / DECRYPTION OF TRAFFIC
+    - Encryption / decryption OF traffic
     - SENDING OUT BEACONS / PROBES
-    - PACKET PRIORITIZATION
+    - Packet prioritization
     - Etc…
 - WLC Functions (not time dependent)
-    - RF MANAGEMENT
+    - RF management
-    - SECURITY / QoS MANAGEMENT
+    - SECURITY / QoS management
     - CLIENT AUTHENTICATION
-    - CLIENT ASSOCIATION / ROAMING MANAGEMENT
+    - CLIENT ASSOCIATION / ROAMING management
     - RESOURCE ALLOCATION
     - Etc…

 - The WLC is also used to centrally configured the lightweight APs
-- The WLC can be located in the same SUBNET / VLAN as the lightweight APs it manages OR in a different SUBNET / VLAN
+- The WLC can be located in the same subnet / VLAN as the lightweight APs it manages OR in a different subnet / VLAN
-- The WLC and the lightweight APs AUTHENTICATE each other using DIGITAL CERTIFICATES installed on each DEVICE ( X.509 STANDARD CERTIFICATES )
+- The WLC and the lightweight APs authenticate each other using DIGITAL CERTIFICATES installed on each device ( X.509 STANDARD CERTIFICATES )
-    - This ensures that only AUTHORIZED APs can join the NETWORK
+    - This ensures that only authorized APs can join the network

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c154bcad-ae81-4fb8-9acf-56913dffaf04)

-- THE WLC and lightweight APs use a PROTOCOL called CAPWAP (CONTROL AND PROVISIONING OF Wireless ACCESS POINTS) to communicate
+- THE WLC and lightweight APs use a protocol called CAPWAP (Control AND PROVISIONING OF Wireless ACCESS POINTS) to communicate
-    - Based on an older PROTOCOL called LWAPP (LIGHTWEIGHT ACCESS POINT PROTOCOL)
+    - Based on an older protocol called LWAPP (LIGHTWEIGHT ACCESS POINT PROTOCOL)

-- TWO TUNNELS are created between each AP and the WLC :
+- TWO tunnels are created between each AP and the WLC :
-    - CONTROL TUNNEL (UDP Port 5246)
+    - Control tunnel (UDP Port 5246)
-        - This TUNNEL is used to configure the APs and control and manage operations
+        - This tunnel is used to configure the APs and control and manage operations
-        - All traffic in this TUNNEL is ENCRYPTED, by default
+        - All traffic in this tunnel is encrypted, by default
-    - DATA TUNNEL (UDP Port 5247)
+    - Data tunnel (UDP Port 5247)
-        - All traffic from wireless CLIENTS is sent through this TUNNEL to the WLC
+        - All traffic from wireless clients is sent through this tunnel to the WLC
-        - IT DOES NOT GO DIRECTLY TO THE WIRED NETWORK !
+        - IT DOES not GO DIRECTLY TO THE WIRED network!

-- Traffic in this TUNNEL is not ENCRYPTED by default but you can configure it to be ENCRYPTED with DTLS (DATAGRAM TRANSPORT LAYER SECURITY)
+- Traffic in this tunnel is not encrypted by default but you can configure it to be encrypted with DTLS (DATAGRAM TRANSPORT LAYER SECURITY)

-- Because ALL traffic from WIRELSS CLIENTS is TUNNELED to the WLC with CAPWAP, APs connect to the SWITCH ACCESS PORTS - NOT TRUNK PORTS
+- Because ALL traffic from WIRELSS clients is tunneled to the WLC with CAPWAP, APs connect to the SWITCH ACCESS PORTS - not trunk PORTS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/10917a40-468a-4ea6-8253-bf229d612af1)